in one of Shakespeare's Plays

 there is a curious passage dense in esoteric symbolism.
 Here Cleopatra

 herself is here described as, 'My serpent of old Nile', and immediately

-thereafter she becomes the custodian of Mark Anthony's precious pearl.
+thereafter she becomes the custodian of Mark Antony's precious pearl.

 There are thus good